k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor_window.md

 ![Sql_input](/articles/99_Broadway/images/99_03_outputs.PNG)

-The Actors output parameters are displayed in the Actor's Properties window in the following format:
+The Actor's output parameters are displayed in the Actor's Properties window in the following format:

 - [Parameter Name] : [Parameter Type]

 The actions in the output parameters are:
 - Set External, click to expose the output parameter to the external process that executes the Broadway flow.
 When selected, the **External Name** field opens under the parameter.
 - Edit Schema, click to open the popup window that enables updating the parameter's type.
 - Description, click to check the parameter's description.
-The description cannot be changed.
+The description cannot be updated.
 - Remark, click to add a remark.
-The remark can be modified later.
+The remark can be modified later on.

 [![Previous](/articles/images/Previous.png)](/articles/99_Broadway/03_broadway_actor.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](/articles/99_Broadway/04_built_in_actor_types.md)